-Orticola di Lombardia (the Lombard Horticultural Society), is a nonprofit organisation, acting for the benefit of the Milanese community through socio-cultural initiatives and projects financed by proceeds from the Orticola Flower Show.
+Orticola is a not for profit organisation planning and organizing the Milan Flower Show, acting for the benefit of the Milanese community through socio-cultural initiatives and projects financed by proceeds from the Orticola Flower Show.

 Since 1854 the heritage of horticultural knowledge, records of historic Lombard nurseries, the intention to pursue the culture of the beautiful and the protection of the natural territory are transmitted through the management of specialised archives and socio-cultural activities such as tours, conferences, periodic meetings and a consultation service for members.